Symmetry breaking and the Goldstone theorem in de Sitter space: Introduction

 For pedagogical reasons we begin in section~\ref{A real scalar field} by analysing a real scalar field ($O(1)$ model).
 The central part of the paper is section~\ref{The O(N) model} where we analyse an $O(N)$ symmetric model on de Sitter space.
-Section~\ref{Discussion} is reserved for a discussion, and the Appendix for technical details on the de Sitter space propagator of a scalar field.
+Section~\ref{Discussion} is reserved for a discussion, and the Appendix for technical details on the de Sitter space scalar field propagator.